lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 When the Dropbox client stopped working, my main focus was to find another similarly feature-rich remote storage client for Linux.
 I also wouldn't mind migrating to another storage back-end, such as Google Drive or AWS S3.
-Some of the optioned I considered include [overGrive](https://www.thefanclub.co.za/overgrive) and [insync](https://www.insynchq.com/).
+Some of the other options I considered include [overGrive](https://www.thefanclub.co.za/overgrive) and [insync](https://www.insynchq.com/).